dudabrasilc/arts-by-all-react-app/README.md

 For a walkthrough of the project web page, check out the YouTube video: https://www.youtube.com/watch?v=CzPgnsIEIQo

-To have direct access to the webpage, just click on the link:
-ADD

 ### Navigating
 There are 4 navbar links on the top right of the page which the user can interact with to render different types of content.
 Once the web page is loaded, the user will be able to see:

 ![](home.gif)

 ### Arts collection
 Once the user clicks on the Arts link, an art collection is rendered.
 If the user clicks on top of an art card, more details about the art will be displayed:

 ![](arts.gif)

 ### Contribute
 The contribute link renders a form which the user can upload an art filling up the requested information and submit:

 ![](contribute.gif)
 Once the art is submitted, the user is able to check the art clicking on the Arts link that takes to the art collection.